All Products

 • Internet traffic within a function: the traffic that is generated when a function sends requests over the Internet.

-• Traffic for responses to requests: the traffic that is generated when the function returns a response after the function is executed over the Internet.
+• Traffic for responses to requests: the traffic that is generated when a function returns responses over the Internet after the function is executed.

-• CDN origin traffic: the traffic that is generated when the function in Function Compute is used as the origin of Alibaba Cloud CDN (CDN).
+• CDN origin traffic: the traffic that is generated when a function in Function Compute is used as the origin of Alibaba Cloud CDN.

 Note